Fact-checked against Services Australia — Concession and health care cards on 2026-04-25.

 - Sometimes additional federal supplements

-The card has been a particularly useful piece of the retirement-income puzzle for self-funded retirees, and is worth investigating around or after the Age Pension qualifying age.
+For self-funded retirees, the CSHC has long been a handy piece of the retirement-income puzzle, and it’s worth a look around or just after you hit Age Pension age.

 What each card actually saves you